 David, co-chair of both the firm’s corporate and securities litigation practice and investment banking industry group, is a partner resident in Ropes & Gray’s New York office.
 David has over 20 years of experience litigating a broad array of corporate disputes, with an emphasis on complex corporate litigation, securities cases, corporate-control disputes, and enforcement litigation.
 He regularly represents buyers, sellers, and financial advisors in all forms of litigation arising out of transactional matters, including breach of duty litigation, breach of contract and business tort cases, and post-closing disputes.
 He frequently handles complicated federal securities class actions and state law derivative actions, and advises Boards and Board Committees (including Special Litigation Committees) on their responses to these litigations.
 David has represented corporate and individual clients in all aspects of these matters at the trial and appellate levels in federal and state courts throughout the United States, as well as in non-public SEC, FINRA and state securities investigations.

-- Lead trial counsel for Deutsche Bank in a highly publicized trial stemming from the going private transaction involving Dole Food Company, Inc. Deutsche Bank was alleged to have aided and abetted breaches of fiduciary duty by Dole's CEO and controlling shareholder and members of Dole's Board of Directors.
+- Lead trial counsel for Deutsche Bank in a highly-publicized trial victory stemming from the going private transaction involving Dole Food Company, Inc. In a suit seeking $700 million in damages, Deutsche Bank was alleged to have aided and abetted breaches of fiduciary duty by Dole's CEO and controlling shareholder and members of Dole's board.
 Following a multi-week trial, the Delaware Court of Chancery found that Deutsche Bank was not liable to the shareholder class, while co-defendants were held liable for $160 million.